doug-harriman/Laser-Shield/README.md

 # Open Tasks
 - [ ] Generate STL for front, side, rear parts & capture.
+- [ ] Capture photos of shield in place on 3018
 - [ ] Edge Timbers notebook to prove it works in place.
 - [ ] Post link to Sainsmart Facebook
 - [ ] Post files to Thingiverse